 Experimental Play Writing: From Ancient Greece to Contemporary America

-"I had used my plays as writing supplements in my application to Princeton, where I was accepted—a huge thank you to my mentor Liz!
-She made the pieces much stronger than they were.
+I had used my plays as writing supplements in my application to Princeton, where I was accepted—a huge thank you to my mentor Liz!
+She made the pieces much stronger than they were originally.
 She also saw the potential in them, which was really great because sometimes there's a lot of self-doubt involved in the creative process.
-That positive feedback always meant a lot to me, that she saw the potential in my pieces, and that she was willing to work through them with me."
+That positive feedback always meant a lot to me—she saw the potential in my pieces and was willing to work through them with me.

-“I would like [my students] to think carefully about why an idea is best expressed through in one way over another, what the value in different types of writing might be, and how the effect might change if we, say, create a play from an idea rather than a poem.”
+I would like my students to think carefully about why an idea is best expressed through in one way over another, what the value in different types of writing might be, and how the effect might change if we, say, create a play from an idea rather than a poem.